Whether you are using NVivo for your literature review or another purpose, Coding is how you will spend most of your time.

 After each instance of Coding,

-For some qualitative research projects, it can be better to avoid Coding the same text to multiple Nodes.
-But for literature reviews, Coding text to multiple Nodes where relevant can be helpful.
+For some qualitative research projects, it can be better to avoid Coding the same text to multiple Codes.
+But for literature reviews, Coding text to multiple Codes where relevant can be helpful.